-7.3.1 G.728
+7.4.1 G.728

-G.728 [22] SHOULD be supported in all MTAs.
+G.728 [22] MAY be supported in all MTAs and MGs.
 PacketCable has as a mandate to provide toll or superior voice quality.
-G.728 is a mid-bitrate (16 kb/s), high-quality solution.
-Mandating a codec in this range provides high quality, low-bandwidth performance for on-net calls and ensures the highest possible performance for applications such as IVR systems.
+G.728 provides high quality, low-bandwidth performance for on-net calls and ensures the highest possible performance for applications such as IVR systems.
 In addition, it provides superior background noise handling, as well as medium quality music carriage.

-7.3.2 G.729 Annex E
+7.4.2 G.729 Annex E

-G.729 Annex E [23] SHOULD be supported in all MTAs.
+G.729 Annex E [23] MAY be supported in all MTAs.
 PacketCable has as a mandate to provide toll or superior voice quality.
 G.729E is a mid-bitrate (11.8 kb/s), high-quality solution.
-Mandating a codec in this range provides high quality, low-bandwidth performance for on-net calls and ensures the highest possible performance for applications such as IVR systems.
+G.729 Annex E provides high quality, low-bandwidth performance for on-net calls and ensures the highest possible performance for applications such as IVR systems.
 In addition, it provides superior background noise handling, as well as medium quality music carriage.